Ria424/developers-animatesdk-docs/Layer_object/Layer2.md

 #### Usage

-layer.frameCount
+Layer.frameCount

 #### Description

-Read-only property; an integer that specifies the number of frames in the layer.
+Read-only property; `integer`; Specifies the number of frames in the layer.

 #### Example